 If my girls and I were going to depend on my business, I needed it to really thrive.
 And, while I’d done a lot of things, I couldn’t help but feel like it was time to pick a direction.

 After my first boutique grew from an early 800-square-foot “long hallway” to a 3,300-square-foot space that was the trusted source for fashionable confidence in my small hometown, as my daughters and I prepared to move a few hours away, I knew it was the right move to sell it to a new owner.

 I’m a wife, a mom, a dreamer and a business owner.
 I’m a

 I’ve paved my own path to success by tapping into the

 interests I’ve had my whole life, developing the skills I

 needed to sustain them, and making them profitable.

 I live in Minnesota—home of the Post-it Notes and sub-freezing temperatures for about half the year.
 I’m a coffee addict, and a big believer in the power of a topknot, black leggings—and Jesus, of course.

 When I’m not in the office—or working from my front porch—you can find me doing backflips on the trampoline with my little gymnasts or going on a long walk for some daily zen time.

-The signature Top Knot Tribe process for starting your boutique-style business in a sustainable and profitable way.
+Taking you step-by-step through my signature process of starting your boutique-style business in a profitable way.